-The Center for Community Health Improvement and the Executive Committee on Community Health at Mass General recently sponsored an event where hospital and community leaders learned about an exciting initiative on the West Side of Chicago to reduce the 16-year mortality gap between Whites and Blacks.
+The Center for Community Health Improvement and the Executive Committee on Community Health at Mass General recently sponsored an event where hospital and community leaders learned about an exciting initiative on the West Side of Chicago to reduce the 16-year mortality gap between white and black people.

 Darlene Hightower, JD, associate vice president at Rush University Medical Center, Office of Community Engagement, told about 90 hospital leaders, trustees, donors, leaders from the City of Boston, and colleagues from other Boston teaching hospitals how health care providers, the city, and community organizations are working together to develop and implement a comprehensive plan to accomplish this ambitious goal.
 Because of their significant impact on health status, the plan has a focus on social determinants of health.